bcgov/platform-developer-docs/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 ---
-title: Set up TCP connectivity on the Private Cloud Openshift Platform
+title: Set up TCP connectivity on the Private Cloud OpenShift Platform

 description: Describes how to enable Silver, Gold, and GoldDR cross-cluster communication using the Porter Operator.